Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 ```

 :::tip
- This code could be applied to a component on your `GameObject` that has a `NetworkManager` component attached to it.
+ This code can be applied to a component on your `GameObject` that has a `NetworkManager` component attached to it.
 Since the `GameObject`, with the  `NetworkManager` component attached to it, is migrated into the DDOL (Dont Destroy on Load) scene, it will remain active for the duration of the network game session.
- With that in mind, you could cache your scene events that occurred (for debug or reference purposes) and/or add your own events that other game objects could subscribe to.
+ With that in mind, you can cache your scene events that occurred (for debug or reference purposes) and/or add your own events that other game objects can subscribe to.
 The general idea is that if you want to receive all notifications from the moment you start `NetworkManager` then you will want to subscribe to `NetworkSceneManager.OnSceneEvent` immediately after starting it.
 :::

 Scene event notifications provide users with all NetworkSceneManager related scene events (and associated data) through a single event handler.
 The one exception would be scene loading or unloading progress which users can handle with a coroutine (upon receiving a Load or Unload event) and checking the `SceneEvent.AsyncOperation.progress` value over time.